1875 Atlantic hurricane season: Hurricane Six

 The final known tropical cyclone of the season was first encountered by the schooner Lillie Taylor early on October 12, about 150 mi northeast of the Abaco Islands.
 Moving slowly northward to north-northeastward, the storm slowly strengthened, reaching hurricane intensity on October 14.
 The system peaked with maximum sustained winds of 80 mph (130 km/h), based on observations from the ship E.E.
 Ruckett.
 The cyclone weakened to a tropical storm early on October 15 and began accelerating northeastward.
 Early October 16, the storm made landfall near Yarmouth, Nova Scotia, with winds of 60 mph (95 km/h), shortly before transitioning into an extratropical cyclone.
 Several locations along the East Coast of the United States reported heavy rainfall.
+Chenoweth argued that evidence supports this system being an extratropical low, while a cold core high pressure-area moved over the Southeastern United States by October 12.